 The best way to prevent the flu is to get a flu shot each year.
 Flu shots have been shown to reduce the risk of flu illnesses, hospitalizations and the risk of flu-related death in children, the elderly and those with compromised immune systems.

 The flu shot is a covered benefit, meaning there is no additional out-of-pocket cost, under most health insurance plans including the CSU-sponsored Student Health Insurance Plan.
 Contact your insurance company in advance if you have questions about cost.

-CSU students can make an appointment to receive their flu shot at CSU Health Network during our dedicated flu shot clinic hours.
+CSU students can make an appointment to receive their flu shot at CSU Health Network.

 Please call (970) 491-7121 for an appointment.

 Walk-ins are not available.

 Because some of the symptoms of cold, flu, COVID-19, and wildfire smoke are similar, it may be hard to tell the difference between them based on symptoms alone.
 Cold, flu, COVID-19, and wildfire smoke share many characteristics, but there are some key differences.

 A mild cough due to postnasal drip and sneezing can occur.